umairrrkhan/google-deepmind-hackathon/README.md

 ## Conclusion

-Webtoon Generator with the Nano Banana AI model represents a paradigm shift in digital storytelling.
+Webtoon Generator with Google's Nano Banana AI model represents a paradigm shift in digital storytelling.
 By reducing production time from years to days while maintaining professional quality, we're democratizing access to high-quality visual content creation and enabling creators to focus on what matters most: telling compelling stories.